-- approval of the grant - grant funding amount to be awarded.
+- approval of the grant

+- grant funding amount to be awarded

+- the terms and conditions of the grant.

 There is no appeal mechanism for decisions to approve or not approve a grant.

 9. Notification of application outcomes

 We will write to you about the outcome of your application.
 If you are successful, you will be advised if any specific conditions are attached to the grant.